calum74/econv/README.md

 The output range is either between `0` and `target-1` or between `outMin` and `outMax` inclusive.

-`gen` is a functor that returns an input value in the input range.
+`gen` is a functor that returns a uniform random value in the input range.
 It is compatible with C++ random number engines.
 The input range is defined implicitly by `gen.min()` and `gen.max()`, or can be explicitly supplied as arguments `inMin` and `inMax`.

-`limit` controls the size of buffered entropy but there is normally no need to specify this as it is generally advantageous to buffer as much entropy as possible.
+`limit` controls the size of buffered entropy, but there is normally no need to specify this as it is generally desirable to buffer as much entropy as possible.

 If the input range is a power of 2, then the input range must be represented by `buffer_type`, and the output range must be no more than `limit/2`.
 If the input range is not a power of 2, then the product of the input and output ranges must not exceed `limit`.
-These constraints can be changed by specifying a different `result_type` and `buffer_type` as template parameters to `entropy_converter`.

 `convert()` uses constant time and memory.
 It does not allocate any memory.